 Please use this identifier to cite or link to this item:

-prove the existence and stability of multiple spot patterns for the Gray-Scott model in R^2$|
+|Title:||Existence and stability of multiple spot solutions for the Gray-Scott model in R^2$|

-|Appears in Collections:||Mathematics|
+|Appears in Collections:||Mathematical Science|

-School of Information Systems, Computing and Mathematics Research Papers
+Dept of Mathematics Research Papers

 Items in BURA are protected by copyright, with all rights reserved, unless otherwise indicated.